Nexmo/server-sdk-specification/templates/README.md

 Installation
 ------------

-To use the client library you'll need to have [created a Nexmo account][signup].
+To use the client library you'll need to have [created a Vonage account][signup].

 To install the [LANGUAGE] client library using [PACKAGE MANAGER]: